HIV and AIDS

 - It can have unpleasant side effects, e.g. nausea and diarrhoea

 - We will need to monitor you carefully during the month when you take the tablets and then for another three months afterwards

 What happens if I need to have PEPSE?

 - If you have had a condom breakage during sex or have had unprotected sex with someone who is HIV positive, please attend Whittall Street Clinic (if it’s within opening hours) or your local A&E department immediately

-- The doctor will take a set of blood tests from you, to check for liver function, kidney function, blood count, and may test for hepatitis B and syphilis
+- The doctor will take a set of blood tests from you, to check for liver function and kidney function, and may test for hepatitis B, hepatitis C and syphilis

 - You will have an HIV test prior to starting treatment, as if you are already HIV positive, giving PEPSE may reduce the types of HIV medication we can give you in the future